 Retaining walls are useful and attractive features in many yards, but they are prone to failure if proper drainage is not considered.
 Some professional installers find that nearly 80 percent of the retaining walls they see fail at some point due to improper drainage.
-Whether you are planning to install your own retaining wall or have someone else do it, understanding how drainage should work will ensure the best possible end result.
+Whether you plan to install your own retaining wall or have someone else do it, understanding how drainage should work will ensure the best possible result.

 Why Proper Drainage is Important for Retaining Wall Performance